pouriap/Grabby/README.md

 **For detailed instruction for Linux see [the relevant page in the wiki](https://github.com/pouriap/Grabby/wiki/Installing-the-toolkit-on-Linux)**

-**For installing on browsers other than Firefox see [the relevant page the in the wiki](https://github.com/pouriap/Grabby/wiki/Browser-Support)**
+**For installing on browsers other than Firefox see [the relevant page in the wiki](https://github.com/pouriap/Grabby/wiki/Browser-Support)**

 ## Supported download managers
 The following download managers are currently supported on Windows: